Extinction Rebellion climate protests kick off in Berlin | DW | 07.10.2019

 New Zealand and Australia set the ball rolling

-Activists with XR kicked off the international day of protest with demonstrations across New Zealand and Australia.
+Activists with XR kicked off the international day of protest with demonstrations across Australia and New Zealand.

+In Wellington there were also 30 arrests, all of which were released without charge.

-Protests began in Wellington's central business district and on the steps of parliament, and also took place in Melbourne, Sydney and Canberra.
+Protests also took place in Melbourne and Canberra.
+In New Zealand, the demonstrations began in Wellington's central business district and on the steps of parliament.

 However, the protests were not only led by the young.
 The New Zealand protests were led by the 80-year-old Mary Rose, who said that "as a great grandmother, I'm determined to help wake up the world, so my grandchildren have the same choices as their parents."